mui/mui-x/docs/data/common-concepts/custom-components/custom-components.md

 ### Using module augmentation

-If you are using one of the data grid packages, you can also use [module augmentation](/x/react-data-grid/components/#custom-slot-props-with-typescript) to let TypeScript know about your custom props:
+If you are using one of the Data Grid packages, you can also use [module augmentation](/x/react-data-grid/components/#custom-slot-props-with-typescript) to let TypeScript know about your custom props:

 ```ts